Wilmer Flores Player Props: Giants vs. Athletics

 Wilmer Flores At The Plate

-- Flores has driven home a run in 22 games this year (30.6%), including more than one RBI in 9.7% of his games and producing three or more of his team's runs on one occasion..
+- Flores has driven in a run in 22 games this year (30.1%), including seven games with more than one RBI (9.6%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.